Club Rules

 (c) To retain the inherent working skills of the breed by encouraging suitable activities.

-(d) To ensure the well-being of both individual Salukis and the breed as a whole (cross- breeding between Salukis and other sight hounds being discouraged).
+(d) To ensure the well-being and health of both individual Salukis and the breed as a whole (cross- breeding between Salukis and other sight hounds being discouraged).

 (e) To set up and maintain a programme of on-going education about the breed’s functional conformation and traditional work.